helje5/dockSwiftOnARM/README.md

     swift build --destination ../Destinations/armhf-ubuntu-bionic.json

 If this finishes successfully you have an arm64 executable in `.build/aarch64-unknown-linux/debug/helloworld`, an amd64 executable in `.build/x86_64-unknown-linux/debug/helloworld` and an armv7 executable in `.build/armhf-unknown-linux/debug/helloworld`

+The same technique may be used on any of your own code which compiles with the Swift Package Manager.

 ### Remote execution on a Raspberry Pi